DeepSmashProject/libultimate/README.md

 # libultimate

-Open API written in Python 3 for making your own Smash Bros Ultimate AI that works with RyujinX
+Open API written in Python 3 for making your own Smash Bros Ultimate AI that works with Ryujinx or Yuzu

 ### Demo
 https://user-images.githubusercontent.com/43264434/188854277-5facc0c9-8c50-412e-853a-112a45fef26f.mp4